-However, for the cases when only one badge exceeded a standard deviation of 1.4, the companion badges were available and were used for determining the quarterly doses.
-The badges exceeding the self-imposed limit were visually inspected under a microscope and the glow curve and test results for the anneal data and the element correction factors were reviewed.
-No reason was evident for the high standard deviation.
+If one badge at a station exhibited a standard deviation greater than 1.4, then the reading of the companion badge at each location would be used to determine the quarterly exposure.
+The badges exceeding the self-imposed limit would be visually inspected under a microscope and the glow curve and test results for the anneal data and the element correction factors would be reviewed.